Skip to main content

 A good strategy includes several primary elements that map to many of the recent key healthcare market shifts, including:

-Additionally, a strong digital front door strategy helps providers and payers easily adapt to emerging healthcare trends while patients and members become much more engaged.
+A strong digital front door strategy helps providers and payers adapt to new healthcare trends.
+It also makes patients and members more engaged.
 Experiences that improve engagement increase the likelihood of building and maintaining longer-lasting relationships and improved health outcomes.

-When two leading healthcare providers, Advocate Aurora Health and DispatchHealth, created digital front doors, they improved care outcomes, drove loyalty and acquisition, and set themselves up for future growth success – all while exceeding patients’ high expectations along the way.
+When two top healthcare providers, Advocate Aurora Health and DispatchHealth, built digital front doors, they improved care outcomes.
+They also increased loyalty and gained new patients.
+This set them up for future growth while meeting patients' high expectations.

-Essentially, a digital front door gives patients and members a structured, easy-to-use, and familiar digital environment for choosing the products and services that best meet their needs.
+A digital front door provides patients and members with a simple and familiar online space.
+This space helps them choose the products and services that fit their needs best.

 5 key components to open the digital front door in healthcare